-And if you check out the Greatest Songs Of All Times, then you will clearly see that most of the greatest songs of all time have been massive hits, and most of them followed rules too.
+And if you check out the Greatest Songs Of All Times, written and recorded by the Masters Of The Past, then you will clearly see that most of these have been massive hits, and most of them followed rules too.

 You need at least one hit or signature song if you want to succeed.

 Hit songs don’t have to be bad music.

 As seen before, some musicians may seem to be more talented than others when it comes to writing hits (think of Lennon / McCartney, or Leiber / Stoller for example), but it’s still important to know that the ability to write hit songs is not something you’re just born with.
 Writing hits can be learned – if you apply everything you learned so far, and if you’re a creative person, then you should become much better at writing songs with hit potential quite soon.

 As seen before, a great hit usually is born out of the combination of art and entertainment:

 A song has to be commercial and entertaining to a certain degree in order to become a hit song.

 It must be real art if you want it to be great music, and not just some short-lived chart pop bullshit.

 Most of those crappy songs you’ll find in the charts easily fulfill the first requirement, while they completely fail at the second one.
 That was different in the Golden Age by the way, at least to a certain degree.